VibeCoder01/ConsentFormFetcher/README.md

 In both cases, after the PDF is generated, it will be saved with the filename `[patient_identifier] CONSENT.pdf` inside a `TEMP` subfolder within the clinician's folder (e.g., `C:\VC01\RT_Consent\Dr_John_Doe\TEMP\`).
 A success notification will appear in the middle of the screen containing the full UNC path to the file.
 You can use the "Copy Path" button and paste it into Windows Search or File Explorer to quickly access the file.
 The `TEMP` folder is automatically emptied before each new PDF is saved, ensuring it only ever contains the latest document.

-### 6. Submitting the Signed Form
+### 6. Sending the Signed Form

-After the consent form has been generated, located using the UNC path, and signed by both the patient and clinician, it can be submitted back to the system.
+After the consent form has been generated, located using the UNC path, signed, and saved:

--   Click the **SUBMIT** button in the top-right corner of the application.
+-   Click the **SEND EMAILS** button in the top-right corner of the application.
 -   This will open a file dialog, allowing you to select the completed PDF from your computer.
--   The application will then upload the file to the server, storing it in the location specified by the "RT Consent Folder" setting on the Configuration page.
+-   The application will then email the file to the list of recipients configured on the **Edit Email Config** page.
--   **Automatic Renaming**: If a file with the same name already exists in the destination folder, the application will automatically rename the uploaded file by appending a number (e.g., `filename_1.pdf`) to prevent accidental overwrites.
+-   If a file with the same name already exists in the destination folder, the application will automatically rename the uploaded file by appending a number (e.g., `filename_1.pdf`) to prevent accidental overwrites.

 ### 7. Configuration